squrki/w0d3-after-class-assignment/README.md

 # Filepicker [dualPaneModel](https://github.com/squrki/bubbles/tree/dualPaneModel)

-Adds a feature to [bubbletea](https://github.com/charmbracelet/bubbles).
-Bubbletea, written in Go, is a *terminal-based graphical user interface*.
+Adds a feature to the filepicker function in [bubbletea](https://github.com/charmbracelet/bubbles), a *terminal-based graphical user interface* written in **go**.

 ## Functionality

-The current **bubbletea filepicker** only displays contents of a single directory at a time.
+The current **bubbletea filepicker** only displays contents of a single directory.
 The **dualPaneModel** functionality adds the ability to display both the current directory and the parent directory.

 ## Getting Started